mahirvisoredbroom855/ChronoTrack/README.md

 </div>

 > **A lightweight yet powerful CLI-based time tracker engineered for developers and creators.
-Log your work sessions, breaks, categorize with tags, and analyze productivity patterns—all from your terminal.**
+Log your work sessions, breaks, categorize with tags, and analyze productivity patterns—all from your terminal with ease.**

 ---